Notifications for and the ability to comment on public posts.

 Download the build for free on Itch: https://amberlightstudio.itch.io/the-story-of-her

-Hey guys.
+Hey, guys.
 Sorry for not posting anything in February.
 I just kept pushing off writing that month's update, telling myself that I was so close to finishing things that I should just wait until then.
 Repeat that a couple of times and then the month is simply gone.

 A good chunk of my time in Febuary and a bit of early March was spent finishing up the Rust project I mentioned in the last update.
 It's now fully complete, and I have it running in a staging environment for full validation.
 While knowing Rust isn't immediately useful to TSoH (all the gameplay code is written in GDScript), once the Rust multimedia community makes some more progress, I may attempt to rewrite my somewhat hacky existing C++ codebase with one written in Rust.
 More details in the last post.